-We are very aware of the cost to our parents of independent education and, with that in mind, we believe we provide excellent value for money through our small class sizes, highly skilled teaching staff and provision of co-curricular activities and educational visits.
-Every effort is made to limit fee increases to the minimum necessary whilst still maintaining the high quality of education provided for all pupils at Morrison’s Academy.
+We are very aware of the cost to our parents of independent school and are committed to providing the best education for every pupil through our small class sizes, highly skilled teaching staff and our extensive range of inclusive co-curricular activities and educational visits.

 Fee assistance and bursaries

-In all cases, the assistance is determined by the extent of financial need and, to allow this to be assessed, applicants are required to complete an application form which provides information on the family and documents total income and capital assets.
-In exceptional cases full fee awards may be available, but normally awards tend to be in the range of 20% to 65% of the tuition fee.
+In all cases, the assistance is determined by the extent of financial need, and applicants are required to complete an application form that assesses family income and capital assets.
+In exceptional cases, full fee awards may be available, but the majority of awards fall in the range of 20% to 65% of the tuition fee.
 In this way, Morrison's Academy strives to ensure that financial assistance is used to widen access to the School and to assist the greatest number of parents who require support.

 Who can apply?

 Awards are available to new pupils at all stages of Primary and Secondary.
 These are principally determined by an analysis of the family's financial position to identify what level of assistance may be required.
 They are, however, also dependent upon the availability of funds at the time.